kwaldenphd/pandas-machine-learning-intro/README.md

   <li>Uses an isin statement to filter rows in the DataFrame</li>
   <li>Selects specific rows and columns</li>
   <li>Removes duplicate rows</li>
-  <li>Removes rows with missing values</li>
-  <li>Fills missing values using .fillna, ffill, or bfill</li>
  </ul>
  </blockquote>

 # Summary Statistics and Calculations

-141. `pandas` comes with built-in functionality for performing common mathematical and statistical calculations.
+123. `pandas` comes with built-in functionality for performing common mathematical and statistical calculations.

-142. Most of these mathematical methods fall under the umbrella of summary statistics.
+124. Most of these mathematical methods fall under the umbrella of summary statistics.

-143. We could use `.mean()` to get the average age of Titanic passengers.
+125. We could use `.mean()` to get the average age of Titanic passengers.
 ```Python
 # load titanic data from url
 titanic = pd.read_csv("https://raw.githubusercontent.com/kwaldenphd/pandas-intro/main/data/titanic.csv")